-Talbot of the Shell followed Gore in, and gave Skimmy Talbot of the Shell followed Gore in, and gave Skimmy, a nod and a smile as he prepared for prep.
+Talbot of the Shell followed Gore in, and gave Skimmy a nod and a smile as he prepared for prep.
 But neither of the Shell fellows desired to share in Skimmy's astronomical observations; both of them turned deaf ears to him when his chin began its almost-perpetual motion.
-Skimpole sighed, and made an effort to bring down his own mighty intellect to the level of prep; Mr. Linton, in the morning, had to be considered.
-It was said of old that a prophet is unhonoured in his own country; and certainly in his own study the St. Lim's astronomer met with a plenty. is own study the St. Jim's astronomer met with a plentiful lack of appreciation.
+Skimpole sighed and made an effort to bring down his own mighty intellect to the level of prep; Mr. Linton, in the morning, had to be considered.
+It was said of old that a prophet is unhonoured in his own country; and certainly in his own study the St. Jim's astronomer met with a woeful lack of appreciation.